Meena Jutla: Viewer response

 Despite viewer complaints, Meena's storyline proved to be popular when she was accredited with increasing Emmerdale's ratings to the point where it became the most watched soap opera in the United Kingdom.
 After her initial escape from the police, Calli Kitson of the Metro wrote that fans of the soap "are already missing singing, dancing, murdering Meena Jutla" and were demanding her back on the soap.
 She wrote that fans were paying tribute to Meena and that the soap would be boring without Meena and many viewers stated that Sandhu deserves a BAFTA Award for her role as Meena.
 Kitson also noted that since Meena trended on Twitter following each appearance, the character is a "definite job well done for Emmerdale".
 Charlotte Rodrigues found the same reaction with fans on Twitter, noting that many of them wanted her to return to kill Al Chapman (Michael Wildman).
 Sandhu also received messages on social media from fans who awaited her return, with many fans of the character nicknaming the soap 'Meenadale'.

 After her return to the village for revenge on Billy and Dawn, the scenes attracted some criticism from viewers who felt that the premise of her return was unrealistic, feeling that she would have been noticed by villagers.
 However, other viewers were "thrilled" by the scenes and appreciated the dramatic nature of the scenes due to Emmerdale being a soap opera.
 Due to the violent scenes, Ofcom received 76 complaints.
 In the scenes where Liam is chasing Meena, the writers implemented some of the criticism from viewers into the script.
-Some viewers had expressed their annoyance with her victims poor attempts at running from her, and as a response, Emmerdale gave "a cheeky shout-out to fans who pointed out problems with Meena Jutla's murder scenes" by having Meena realise she had ran in the wrong direction, leading to Liam being able to corner her.
+Some viewers had expressed their annoyance with her victims poor attempts at running from her, and as a response, Emmerdale gave "a cheeky shout-out to fans who pointed out problems with Meena Jutla's murder scenes" by having Meena realise she had run in the wrong direction, leading to Liam being able to corner her.
 Following Liam pushing Meena from the bridge, viewers automatically did not believe that Meena had died.
 They felt that her sudden death would be too quick of an ending for her character due to her unpredictable ways and that there would be further twists to her storyline.

 After Meena is imprisoned, viewers launched a petition for ITV to commission a spin-off series based around her due to her popularity online and offline.
 Sandhu agreed with the movement.
 With fans not "ready to say goodbye to her", they said that Meena had been the most interesting part of Emmerdale during her tenure and that a spin-off could explore her life in more brutal detail than a soap could.
 Some viewers were happy to see the conclusion of her time on Emmerdale as they felt that the storyline had lasted too long.
 However, a wide part of the audience felt that the show would not be the same without her.
 Fans of Meena, the 'Meeniacs', "mourned the loss" of the character and emotions ran high throughout the fanbase after her exit.